bovigo/callmap/README.md

 However, if a method has optional parameters the default value will *not* be passed as argument if it wasn't given in the actual method call.
-Only explicitly passed arguments will be forwared to the callable.
+Only explicitly passed arguments will be forwarded to the callable.

 ### Do I have to specify a closure or can I use an arbitrary callable? ###